 When lying on the left side, however, digestion is actually improved.

-Regardless of the reason, it must have been both comfortable and convenient, since reclining during meals spread throughout the Mediterranean and survived for millennia.
+Regardless of the reason, it must have been both comfortable and convenient since reclining during meals caught on in the Mediterranean and survived for millennia.

 Dining habits differed along class, gender lines in ancient Greece

-Some experts also say that to eat lying down, while others served you, was a sign of power and luxury enjoyed by the elite.
+Some experts also argue that eating while lying down as you others were served by others was a sign of power and luxury enjoyed by the elite.

 People further down the social ladder copied the laid-back dining style if they could afford to.

-Greek dining couches of the archaic and classical periods were intended for men and, less commonly, females, who served as slaves, musicians, and entertainers at the meal.
+Greek dining couches of the archaic and classical periods were intended for men and, less commonly, females, who served as slaves, musicians, and entertainers at meals.

-Women didn’t generally get invited to banquets except for rare occasions like wedding feasts — and even then they had to sit upright.
+Women didn’t generally get invited to banquets except on rare occasions such as wedding feasts—and even then they were expected to sit upright.